 Set the min, max and step / increment for each parameter, then click 'Run Backtests' and the tabulated results will be displayed:

-Parameter Summaries are available to all (regular and pro) annual subscribers.
+Parameter Performance Summaries are available to all (regular and pro) annual subscribers.

-** studying the guidelines that we published within the orginal Parameter Summaries announcement is highly recommended **
+** studying the guidelines that we published within the original Parameter Summaries announcement is highly recommended **

 Apr 05, 2019

 Channels are a good, simple supplement that offer an ABSOLUTE look and can be used in conjunction with other RELATIVE studies.
 Wider channels give your trade room to work.
 Tighter channels will cause some whipsaw losses.
 If you are bullish on an ETF based on a range of factors, then running a skewed channel might be a good idea --- ie, run the exit (Sell channel) at 0% but a buy at just 60%...
 This allows you to get in quickly while still offering room for the investment to work.
 This study uses a simple 67% / 33% buy/sell trigger with a ~6 month lookback (26-weeks means you will trade usually on a Friday -- if holiday then Thursday).
 Entries and exits only occur on the close of the last day of the week (Fridays) allowing for easy monitoring.
 Note that this look has trades that have lasted a while.
 This is because the sell rules will allow a fair bit of movement before exiting.

 Finally, because a channel uses a percentage, it may be easier to see the trend in the ETF than othewise.
 An uptrend is defined by higher lows and higher highs.
 A downtrend is defined by lower highs and lower lows.
 The channel is a another tool to have to see and understand what is happening in the market.

 We recently added Total Return percentile channels to our range of backtesting tools.

 The primary focus of ETFreplay has always been on relative strength analysis and we have tended to see moving averages as serving largely as an easy to understand introduction to backtesting in general.